Dog Supplies Dog Treats Dog Training Tips Dog Behavior Puppy Training

 How to Find a Dog Trainer that's Right for You

 • Group setting or private training?
-Most of the time, people join obedience or socialization classes, as it gives them the opportunity to observe how other people handle their dogs, plus gives their dogs a chance to learn appropriate interaction with other dogs and people.
+Most of the time, people join an or socialization classes, as it gives them the opportunity to observe how other people handle their dogs, plus gives their dogs a chance to learn appropriate interaction with other dogs and people.

 Sometimes, however, private training should be considered.
 One example is a dog that has specific behavior issues that require a lot of individual attention.
 Gradually, though, the dog should be able to join a training class with other canines and people.
+Most dog owners find that there dogs will behave and react differently during one-on-one training sessions than they will in a group setting where other dogs and people are present.

 • How big are classes?
 Class sizes should on the small side, as it allows for more individualized attention.